How it works

 Stage 03

-The xybern-reasoning-v1 model receives the proposed action, the verified identity, the current trust score, the active policy set and the jurisdictional context for this action.
-It decomposes the action into atomic claims, evaluates each claim independently against evidence and policy, and produces a structured enforcement determination.
+The xybern-reasoning-v1 model receives the proposed action, the verified identity, the permission boundaries, the active policy set and the jurisdictional context for this action.
+It evaluates the action against the agent's permissions and policy rules, and produces a structured authorisation determination.

-Input: action + identity + trust score + policies + jurisdiction
+Input: action + identity + permission scope + policies + jurisdiction

-Failure: policy violation detected → recommendation = BLOCK
+Failure: policy violation or permission boundary exceeded → recommendation = DENY

 Stage 04